grandview overlook

 You’ll find an amazing overlook of a horseshoe bend on the New River in the Grandview area of the park.
 This area used to be its own state park until it became a part of New River Gorge National Park in 2020.

-There are some great hiking trails here as well.
+There are some great hiking trails here as well, with the opportunity to hike next to a huge sandstone wall with an exposed coal seam.
 The closest town is Beckley.

 Sandstone is the southernmost part of New River Gorge.
 There is a visitor’s center and the largest waterfall on the New River, Sandstone Falls.